surya-ven/viral-tweet-detector/README.md

 ### Detect Viral Tweets
 Simple ML model to detect viral tweets.
-Adapted and improved from a project within the Codecademy Machine Learning pathway.
+Adapted from a project within the Codecademy Machine Learning pathway.